ramr/icescrum-openshift-quickstart/README.md

     git push

+And here's the toughest part, you will have to wait a while for this app to startup.
+Its slow as molasses in January!!
+So check if it has started by tailing the log files on your app's gear.

+    ssh $guid@$app-$namespace.rhcloud.com
+    rhcsh$  cd $OPENSHIFT_DATA_DIR/apache-tomcat*/logs
+    rhcsh$  tail -f * logs/*

-That's it, you can now checkout your application at:
+And check that the iceScrum app has started and then you can checkout your application at:

     http://scrummage-$yournamespace.rhcloud.com/icescrum